elerac/EventEllipsometer/README.md

 #### Rules of Trigger for Event Camera

-Trigger is generated when Arduino detects the encoder signal (two times per rotation) of two motors.
+The trigger is generated when Arduino detects the encoder signal (two times per rotation) of two motors.
 Arduino generates the trigger signal with the following rules:

 - trigState is the state of the trigger signal.
 It can be either HIGH or LOW.
 - If the state is HIGH and M5 encoder signal is detected, then the state is changed to LOW.
 - If the state is LOW and M1 encoder signal is detected, then the state is changed to HIGH.
+- Please note that the Arduino's HIGH/LOW states are reversed in the event camera.